emacsmirror/chronometrist-goal/README.md

 You can add or remove functions from this list to customize the times at which you are notified.
 The functions added to the list by default are tiny (7~9 lines) and (hopefully) easy for an interested user to base their own alert functions on.

+### More
+A user desiring even greater control may define their own versions of `chronometrist-goals-run-alert-timers` and `chronometrist-goals-stop-alert-timers` (preferably using them as a template) and add them to the desired hooks.

 ## Roadmap/Ideas
+* clear notifications on file change event
+* define types for custom variables
+* clock in -> go over the goal, get the 'exceeding' -> clock out, file changes, the exceed alert is shown again

 ## Contributions and contact
 Feedback and MRs very welcome. 🙂